ryos-io/Rhino/README.md

 ## How do the load tests look like?

-Simulation is a test entity which will be executed and it generates load according to the implementation provided in the test classes against instance under test, for instance,  a web service.
-As simulations are running, the metrics thereof collected and assessed.
-It contains a set of rules and the implementation how the load is generated.
+Simulation is a test entity which will be executed and generates load according to the implementation provided in the test classes against the instance under test, e.g a web service.
+So as to create a new simulation entity, create a plain Java object with `@Simulation`

-So as to create a new simulation entity, create a plain Java object with `@Simulation` annotation:
+annotation:

 ```java
 @Simulation(name = "Example Simulation")